galacean/physX.js/README.md

 ### Equivalent JavaScript Target

 Starting from version 1.38, the default compile target of Emscripten is WebAssembly.
-You can add ```-s WASM=0``` in PhysXWebBindings.cmake to generate the equivalent JS instead.
+You can add ```-s SINGLE_FILE=1 -s WASM=0``` in
+PhysXWebBindings.cmake to generate the equivalent single JS instead.
 As mentioned in [the official documentation](https://emscripten.org/docs/getting_started/FAQ.html):
 > output should run exactly the same as a WebAssembly build,
 > but may be larger, start up slower, and run slower,